liaoelton/emu/README.md

     -   `/txs/:signature`: Fetches transaction data for a specific `signature`.
     -   `/slot`: Fetches the current slot number from the Solana blockchain.
     -   `/search/:query`: Performs a search based on the provided query, query could be `slot number`, `tx signature`, or `block hash` and returns the results.
--   Database Integration: Utilizes MongoDB for storing already queried block and transaction data efficiently.
+-   Database Integration: Utilizes MongoDB for storing already queried block and transaction data, which is used to reduce the calls to the Solana RPC API.
 -   Error Handling: Use error handling middleware for managing API errors gracefully.
 -   Health Check: An endpoint for checking the health status of the backend service.
 -   Containerization: Containerized using Docker.